 Green Open Homes Week 13-21 September

-Word of mouth is the most effective way to engage people, spread knowledge and encourage uptake of environmental footprint reducing measures.
-Our previous Open Homes Weekends, held in 2010 and 2012, saw homes across Southampton open their doors to the public to showcase a range of energy and water reducing, eco-friendly features and tips.
-The weekends enabled visitors to see what’s possible and get unbiased opinions from people who had already made changes, whether major purchases like solar panels or simple lifestyle hacks like using shower water to flush the loo.
+Word of mouth is the best way to share knowledge and encourage others to reduce their environmental impact.
+During our Green Open Homes Week homes and gardens across Southampton will open their doors to the public to showcase a range of energy-saving, water-saving and other eco-friendly features and tips.
+No pressure from salesmen, just unbiased opinions from ordinary people who’ve already made changes and can tell you what works and what doesn’t, whether major purchases like solar panels or simple lifestyle hacks like using shower water to flush the loo.

 Does your home/business/lifestyle have any of the following?

-• Home insulation – including cheap and simple options
+💜Home insulation – whether hi-spec or cheap and simple DIY options

 Some of our members have blogged about greening their homes: